bobbl/rudolv/README.md

     output        valid

 `addr` is valid one cycle earlier that the other signals.
 Thus, address decoding is separated from the actual read or write action.
+If `addr` holds an CSR address that is supported by the extension, the `valid` must be set asynchronously.
+The signal must be combinational to enable fast illegal CSR detection.

 In the following cycle, `read` is set if the CSR value should be read.
-If a valid register was selected by `addr` in the previous cycle, `valid` should be set to high and `rdata` to the value of the register.
-Both signals are only asserted for one cycle, otherwise both are cleared to 0.
+If a valid register was selected by `addr` in the previous cycle, `rdata` should be set to the value of the register.
+It is only asserted for one cycle, otherwise it is cleared to 0.
+Caution: `addr` is no longer valid in this cycle, therefore the extension is responsible for registered select signals from the previous cycle.

 `modify` defines, how the current CSR value should be combined with `wdata` to form the new value.